ULTRA-Q(1966, Japan, TV)

 Indeed, watch out for guest appearances from movie monsters Godzilla, King Kong, Manda and the gang, sometimes dressed up in disguise, and marvel at the new creations such as a giant snail with glowing eyes - a ridiculous and unique creature that still manages to creep me out.
 How'd you like to see that staring through your window at night?

-I baulked at paying for the Japanese boxset that was issued in 2005, but last year the same DVDs were issued at a far more affordable price.
+I baulked at paying for the Japanese boxset that was issued in 2005, but in 2008 the same DVDs were reissued at a far more affordable price.
 There are seven volumes, each with four episodes on.
 CD Japan and YesAsia sell them, but be careful not to order the recent remake Ultra Q - Dark Fantasy, or the 2005 editions (they have black and white covers) as they cost twice as much as the new issues.
 Japanese DVDs are all NTSC, but coded region 2.
 There are no English subtitles on either release.

-Finally, for more about the life and works of Eiji Tsuburaya, August Ragone's extensive and superbly illustrated biography is still in the shops.
+For more about the life and works of visual effects mastermind Eiji Tsuburaya, August Ragone's extensive and superbly illustrated biography is still in the shops.